 Initial hill-walking test

-The Ulefone Armor 3W phone has done everything that I needed during the hike.
+The Ulefone Armor 3W phone has done everything that I needed during the hiking trips.
 The GPS was a lot faster than my Tough Phone.
-The mapping is really clear and it wasn’t affected by the damp weather either and it’s been taking great pictures.
+The mapping is really clear and it wasn’t affected by the damp weather either.
+I’m especially impressed by the quality of the pictures.
 I was able to download the OS 1/50,000 mapping for the whole of the UK to store and use with the GPS, so I don’t have to worry about navigation wherever I want to go in the UK.
-This is also has great benefits when walking in cloud or if there’s no path, as I can place myself perfectly.
-This is especially reassuring when my family is with me.
-Making a wrong turn off a ridge could be life threatening.
+This also has great benefits when walking in cloud or if there’s no path, as I can place myself perfectly.
+This is especially reassuring when my family is with me, and making a wrong turn off a ridge could be life-threatening.

 So thanks to my son, I’ve a better phone and saved a lot of money in the process.
 That’s a win-win for me and a recommendation for the Ulefone Armor 3W.